fabiobif/fabiobif/README.md

 - 👀 I’m interested in data analysis and ML
 - 🌱 I’m currently learning deep analysis of data for Machine learning/Data mining
 - 💞️ I’m looking to collaborate on projects that match with the NLP field
-- 📫 How to reach me: fabio.goularte@gmail.com
+- 📫 How to reach me: fabio.bif@posgrad.ufsc.br

 <!---
 fabiobif/fabiobif is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.